Course Descriptions

 Critically examines contemporary welfare policies, in a value-analytic framework, and in the context of the United States and international political economies.
 Emphasis is placed on values of equity, adequacy, and universality of access to basic social and economic security.
 Policy practice skills include identification and evaluation of policy problems, including their empirical and value dimensions, and skills in policy advocacy with legislators and with the general public.
 Major importance is placed on policies and programs that impact populations-at-risk.

-SOCWRK 512 HBSE I: Human Development Thru LC
+SOCWRK 512 HBSE I Human Development through the Life Cycle

 SOCWRK 514 Ethnicity, Gender, and Class

 This experiential course in a small group format is designed to provide a positive environment for students’ exploration of their attitudes toward human diversity.
-The major objective is that students will increase their knowledge and awareness of the experiences of people of oppressed groups, in relation to historical prejudice and discrimination.
-Students will gain insight in sociohistorical and familial roots of their own biases and increase their ability to sensitively work with individuals and groups who are subjected to oppression, based on race ethnicity, gender, affectional orientation, class, and other stigmatizing characteristics.
+Students will increase their knowledge and awareness of the experiences of people of oppressed groups, in relation to historical prejudice and discrimination.
+Students will gain insight in sociohistorical and familial roots of their own biases and increase their ability to sensitively work with individuals and groups, who are subjected to oppression, based on race, ethnicity, gender, sexual orientation, class, and other stigmatizing characteristics.

-SOCWRK 515 Foundation of Social Work Practice III
+SOCWRK 515 Foundation of Social Work Practice III: Organizations and Communities

 This is the third generalist practice course within the foundation year of the MSW program.
 Practice III introduces students to theories and skills required for social work practice in organizational and community settings.
 Using organizations and communities as settings for social work practice and targets of change, and based on social work values and ethics, students learn strategies and skills for assessment and intervention.
 Conceptual models of macro change are examined including social planning, community organizing, social action, and community/ organizational development and change.